nodejs/node/doc/api/n-api.md

 will return `NULL` for the returned `napi_value`.
 An attempt to call [`napi_reference_ref`][] for a reference whose object has been collected results in an error.

-Node-API versions 8 and earlier only allow references to be created for a limited set of value types, including object, external, function, and symbol.
-However, in newer Node-API versions, references can be created for any value type.

 References must be deleted once they are no longer required by the addon.
 When a reference is deleted, it will no longer prevent the corresponding object from